sophiaponte/prefect-legacy/docs/README.md

 ## Automate all the things

-If you can do it with Python, you can automate it with Prefect.
+If you can do it with Python, you can automate it with prefectlegacy.

 </div>
 <div class="feature">